yb66/path_helper/README.md

 ### A.K.A. install instructions

-I was going to make this into a Ruby gem but that is such a faff.
-Here's the gist of it:

 - Download it (use `git clone` or a download link, you can even just copy and past the [script](exe/path_helper))
 - Make sure it has the correct permissions (`chmod +x`)
 - Have a look at the help by running it with `-h`.